 In this article we only focus on the proof of concept of the FFL attachment algorithm to demonstrate its necessity and feasibility.
 However, to increase model performance, it could be extended with other parameters.
 For example, to better capture “small world” (Watts and Strogatz 2011) structural properties that are known to be present in biological networks one of such parameters could be a desired number of biological modules so that within each graph connectivity is higher than in between.
 The clustering algorithm should, however, be biologically motivated so the connection between modular graph structure and expression dynamics is clear.

-Despite a continued uncertainty of how structural properties and functional modularity of GRNs relate to each other, some patterns such as FFLs are known to be key signatures of transcriptional regulation networks.
-We Hhere developed a novel, time-efficient (see Fig. S4 for running time) algorithm that generates biologically realistic structures of large artificial gene regulatory networks with controlled size, sparsity, topology and number of FFLs.
-Its simulated GRNs could be used as input to already established tools based on Hill function kinetics (such as GeneNetWeaver) or become a part of future deep learning frameworks that aim to model gene expression from DNA sequence (Zrimec et al. 2020); (Avsec et al. 2021).

-In conclusion, With the present study, we hope to contribute to future development of benchmarking tools that could fairly and accurately evaluate the performance of GRN inference methods.
+Despite a continued uncertainty of how structural properties and functional modularity of GRNs relate to each other, some patterns such as FFLs are known to be key signatures of transcriptional regulation networks. ere we developed a novel, time-efficient algorithm that generates biologically realistic structures of large artificial gene regulatory networks with controlled size, sparsity, topology, and number of FFLs.
+FFLatt graphs are unsigned and so, they can exhibit a wide range of dynamical structures.
+They could be used as input to already established tools based on Hill function kinetics (such as GeneNetWeaver).
+Potentially, it could also become a part of future deep learning frameworks that aim to model gene expression from DNA sequence (Zrimec et al. 2020); (Avsec et al. 2021).
+In such frameworks, FFLatt networks could be used as a deep learning model constraint to incorporate prior knowledge of each node participation in FFL motifs.
+As a result, we hope to contribute to the development of benchmarking tools that could fairly and accurately evaluate the performance of GRN inference methods.

 Author Contributions